 “Please advise” also makes the Perkbox study’s list of most annoying phrases, landing at number seven.
 The addition of the word “please” doesn’t help this hated business email phrase any.
 It can sound overly formal and just a bit condescending.

-Try this instead: You can opt for more approachable language like, “What do you think?” or “Could you recommend?".
+Try saying this instead at work: You can opt for more approachable language like, “What do you think?” or “Could you recommend?".
 Avoiding wordy ways of asking for help is key to a more approachable phrase in this case.
-This is another situation where we’d advise a quick Slack message or phone call to follow up with internal colleagues, if possible, rather than sending what can come off as a passive-aggressive email.
+This is another situation where we’d suggest a quick Slack message or phone call to follow up with internal colleagues, if possible, rather than sending what can come off as a passive-aggressive email.

 Avoid: Thanks in advance